Vocational Diploma Maintenance of Connected Production Systems | rncp35698

 – Technology.

-Applied mathematics, written and oral communication, French, history-geography, management.
+Applied mathematics, written and oral communication, French, history and geography, business administration.

-Theoretical and experimental notions on industrial systems, hygiene and safety.
+Theoretical and experimental concepts related to industrial systems, health, and safety.

 The training takes place in our technical workshops dedicated to industrial maintenance.

-Educational documents, case studies, practical work.
-During the training, the trainees have access to the following equipment
+Educational materials, case studies, hands-on exercises.
+During the training, participants have access to the following equipment:

 – Pumping system,